← Back to Sanssouci Palace Tickets

 Is Sanssouci Palace open on Mondays?

 No. Sanssouci closes every Monday year-round.
 Tuesday through Sunday are the normal operating days.
-This is standard across most SPSG-run palaces.
+This is standard across most Potsdam royal palaces — the foundation operates them on the same calendar.

 Is Sanssouci open in winter (November to March)?